 The cheapest apartments for rent in Midtown, Houston

-Midtown is quite walkable, is quite bikeable and has good transit options, according to Walk Score's rating system.
-So what does the low-end rent on a rental in Midtown look like these days — and what might you get for the price?
-We took a look at local listings in Midtown via rental sites Zumper and Apartment Guide to find out what budget-minded apartment seekers can expect to find in this Houston neighborhood.
+Housing costs got you down?
+Though apartment hunting can be frustrating, there are deals to be had.
+So what does the budget rent on a rental in Midtown look like these days — and what might you get for your money?
+According to Walk Score's assessment, the neighborhood is very walkable, is quite bikeable and has good transit options.
+It also features median rents for a one bedroom that hover around $1,417, compared to a $1,178 one-bedroom median for Houston as a whole.
+A look at local listings in Midtown via rental sites Zumper and Apartment Guide paints a picture of what budget-minded apartment seekers can expect to find in this Houston neighborhood.
 Take a look at the cheapest listings available right now, below.
 (Note: Prices and availability are subject to change.)
 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.
 Listed at $850/month, this studio apartment, located at 1624 Holman St., is 38.2% less than the $1,375/month median rent for a studio in Midtown.
-Building amenities include outdoor space, garage parking and on-site laundry.
-In the unit, look for a ceiling fan and hardwood flooring.
-Cats and dogs are not welcome.
+Building amenities include outdoor space, on-site laundry and garage parking.
+You'll also find a ceiling fan and hardwood flooring in the unit.
+Pets are not welcome.
 (See the complete listing here.)
-This one-bedroom, one-bathroom apartment, situated at 3603 Chenevert St., is listed for $1,094/month for its 672 square feet.
-You can expect a dishwasher and a balcony in the unit.
-The building features a swimming pool and garage parking.
+This one-bedroom, one-bathroom apartment, situated at 3603 Chenevert St. #53172 is listed for $1,089/month for its 672 square feet.
+In the unit, the listing promises a dishwasher and a balcony.
+The building features garage parking and a swimming pool.
 Pet owners, take heed: This property is both dog-friendly and cat-friendly.
-There's no leasing fee required for this rental.
+The rental doesn't require a leasing fee.
 (See the complete listing here.)
 Here's a studio loft at 3550 Main St., which is going for $1,148/month.
 Building amenities include garage parking and secured entry.
-In the apartment, the listing promises a dishwasher, in-unit laundry, hardwood flooring and a walk-in closet.
-Neither cats nor dogs are welcome.
+The loft also includes a walk-in closet and a dishwasher.
+Pets are welcome.
 (See the full listing here.)
-Then there's this 692-square-foot apartment with one bedroom and one bathroom at 2403 Bagby St., listed at $1,185/month.
-Expect to see carpeted floors, a walk-in closet and a dishwasher in the unit.
+Check out this one-bedroom, one-bathroom apartment at 2350 Bagby St., listed at $1,198/month.
+The building features secured entry and garage parking.
+You can also expect a walk-in closet, a fireplace and a dishwasher in the furnished unit.
 Good news for pet lovers: This property is both dog-friendly and cat-friendly.
-The building features garage parking.
-Future tenants needn't worry about a leasing fee.
-(See the listing here.)
-Check out this one-bedroom, one-bathroom apartment at 2350 Bagby St., listed at $1,198/month.
-When it comes to building amenities, expect garage parking and secured entry.
-You can also expect to see a dishwasher, a walk-in closet and a fireplace in the furnished unit.
-Pet lovers are in luck: This rental is both dog-friendly and cat-friendly.
-There isn't a leasing fee associated with this rental.
+The rental doesn't require a leasing fee.
 (Here's the listing.)
 This story was created automatically using local real estate data from Zumper and Apartment Guide, then reviewed by an editor.
 Click here for more about what we're doing.
-Additionally, read on for five marketing tips for real estate agents to showcase local market expertise.
+Additionally, if you’re in the real estate business learn how to do local real estate advertising in your ZIP codes.
 Got thoughts?
 Go here to share your feedback.

 1624 Holman St.